phobos2077/fo2_ecco/docs/ecco_readme.txt

 - energy weapons made more effective against lesser armors, and laser weapons made more powerfull
 - new melee weapons for Melee skill to be viable in mid-game
 - throwing weapons expanded and made much more usefull with skill-based damage bonus for blades, much deadlier grenades and new weapons
-- Bozar is now a large caliber sniper rifle (as it should be), firing new rare and expensive .50 rounds
+- Bozar is now a large caliber sniper rifle (per its picture and description), firing new rare and expensive .50 rounds
 - double-barrel shotguns now have proper duplet mode with new sound and single-shot animation (optional)
 - slight ballance changes to armor
 - several critters in the game have much better stats now (like weak types of Deathclaws and large scorpions)